-Sometime around 6 months of age, you’ll know he's ready to try a little fruit or veggie puree when he:
+For formula-fed babies, sometime around 4–6 months of age, you’ll know your little one is ready to try a little baby cereal or strained fruit or vegetable when he or she:

 - Sits up mostly on his own and can hold his head up for long periods of time